Skip to content

 Device

-A Device object representing the input array, after optional resizing and binarization.
+A Device object representing the input array, after resizing and binarization.

 Source code in prefab/read.py